 In case you were wondering, we do actually have unknown soldiers in Mount Olivet.
 There are 29 unknown soldier gravestones standing in Confederate Row, and a mass grave that holds 408 unknowns.
 Regardless of what your feelings are in regard to Southern soldiers, these were human beings just the same and started their lives as US citizens up through the war.
 Although led by Jefferson Davis from 1861-1865, the Confederacy was never recognized as a sovereign nation.

-We have scheduled a date of October 1st at 10am for the officially unveiling of this memorial.
-The gazebo has gone up over the last two weeks, and I invite you to visit it for yourself and consider donating to its further enhancement and creation as a World War I Memorial.
+We have re-scheduled a date of Saturday, October 29th at 11am for the official unveiling of this memorial.
+We invite you to visit it for yourself and consider donating to its further interpretive exhibit enhancement as a World War I Memorial.
+This will include three tabletop interpretive exhibits which should cost us around $12,000.

-The overarching theme of patriotism is on display here at the cemetery for sure this time of year with well over 4,000 flags marking veteran graves for Memorial Day.
+The overarching theme of patriotism is on display here at the cemetery for sure this time of year with well over 4,000 flags marking veteran graves for Memorial Day and Veterans Day.
+This year we will be hosting the public to mark graves for flags on Saturday, November 5th from 9am-12 noon.
 The four areas mentioned make for perfect stops of exploration should you want to share your gratitude to those veterans who made the ultimate sacrifice.

 In addition, our two local Daughters of the American Revolution chapters (Frederick and Carrollton Manor) will be holding their annual Memorial Day ceremony recognizing vets entombed in the mausoleum.
 This event starts at 10:00 am and exemplifies the spirit of the G. Hunter Bowers Memorial mentioned earlier.
 The DAR service takes pace at the Mausoleum Complex, located to the rear of the cemetery.